 We reserve the right to change this notice.
 We reserve the right to make the revised or changed notice effective for medical information we already have about you as well as any information we receive in the future.
 We will post a copy of the current notice in the waiting room.
 The notice will contain on the first page, in the top right-hand corner, the effective date.
 In addition, each time you register at the front desk for treatment or healthcare services as an inpatient or outpatient, we will offer you a copy of the current notice in effect.

-To file a complaint with Frio Regional Hospital, Home Health, Primary Care and Urgent Care Clinic and Rehabilitation, contact:
+To file a complaint with Frio Regional Hospital, Home Health, Ready Care Clinic and Rehabilitation, contact:

 John Hughson, CEO, or Jennifer LaBombard, Privacy Officer